 No financial aid is available for visiting students.

 Housing is assigned on a first-come, first-served basis, with consideration given for family size and the age of children.
-To apply for campus housing, you must submit both your housing application and a $50 nonrefundable housing deposit.
+To apply for campus housing, you must submit both your housing application and a $50 nonrefundable application fee.
+This fee is required to process your application and reserve your housing assignment.
+It will automatically be applied toward the $250 housing deposit.
+You will need to pay the remaining $200 balance of this deposit prior to picking up your keys.
 While housing applications are accepted on an on-going basis, the priority deadline for fall semester is July 1 and December 1 for spring semester.

 If you have questions, please contact Seminary Housing by email at firstname.lastname@example.org or by phone at (773) 244-4898.